nrwl/nx-workshop/docs/lab19/LAB.md

    Heroku allows you to do container deployments.
    You define a Docker image that will run your server code.
-   You then point the Heroku CLI to your image, and it will build it, deploy it, and run it.
+   You then point the Heroku CLI to your image, and it will build it, deploy it, and run it at the remote address.

    So the plan is:
    - define a Docker image and have it sit idly in our app's source folder